jmtiong/swat/README.md

 # swat
-SWAT - See Weather And Traffic
+SWAT - Singapore Weather And Traffic
 # SWAT

 ## What is SWAT?
-SWAT stands for See Weather And Traffic.
+SWAT stands for Singapore Weather And Traffic.

 # Business Objective